pratikunterwegs/knot-patches/knots_texts/intro_essay/introductory_essay_2019.md

 macrobenthos availability using their pressure sensitive bills [@piersma1998].
 At intermediate and local scales, knots may use public information from other foragers [@bijleveld2015a], while it is to be assumed that across scales, knots are able to avoid deep water.
-This creates a cue gradient: __at very small range, agents have much more reliable information__ than at larger ones, where local enhancement due to conspecific presence may play a greater role [@beauchamp2013].
+This creates a cue gradient: at very small range, agents have much more reliable information than at larger ones, where local enhancement due to conspecific presence may play a greater role [@beauchamp2013].
 Thus agents in such models may evolve movement types that trade the cost of poor information for the cost of exploitative competition, and vice-versa, all while balancing the cost of travel with the intake from the landscape.
-Evolutionary models require that __traits are inherited, implying reproduction, birth and death__.
+Evolutionary models require that traits are inherited, implying reproduction, birth and death.
 Agent fitness is best modelled as some function, possibly sigmoidal, of net intake, i.e., agents do have an upper limit to the offspring produced; for example, many sandpipers produce a clutch of four eggs [@piersma2019], and this is a realistic upper limit.
-Agents must therefore also have some mechanism approximating death; this can be modelled as energy __reserves reaching zero, after which the agent dies__.
+Agents must therefore also have some mechanism approximating death; this can be modelled as energy reserves reaching zero, after which the agent dies.
-Agents must reproduce at some time --- in systems worldwide, most species have a fixed breeding season, and this can be modelled as __agents that survive until the next ecological time-step producing offspring__.
-The __value of energy reserves at which agents decide to reproduce may also be allowed to evolve__, possibly evolving interesting life-history strategies [as in @wolf2012; @wolf2007a].
+Agents must reproduce at some time --- in systems worldwide, most species have a fixed breeding season, and this can be modelled as agents that survive until the next ecological time-step producing offspring.
+The value of energy reserves at which agents decide to reproduce may also be allowed to evolve, possibly evolving interesting life-history strategies [as in @wolf2012; @wolf2007a].

-## Confronting models with data
+\section{Confronting models with data}

 Models are always wrong, but they do yield insights into real systems.
 Empirical data on the red knot system is collected both from the agents [@maccurdy2015 in @bijleveld2015b; examples in @bijleveld2016; @oudman2018] and their resource lanscape [@bijleveld2012].
 These data include morphometic measures, as well as movement measures which may be obtained using a number of tools now available for the processing of animal tracking data [most recent review by @joo2019].
 Coupled with behavioural scores from aviary experiments
 [currently ongoing at NIOZ; see e.g. @bijleveld2012a; @bijleveld2015a],
 these can be used to cluster individuals.
-These __clusters can then be compared with movement types evolved__ in simulations.
+These clusters can then be compared with movement types evolved in simulations.
 I aim to given the resource landscape structure experienced in the Wadden Sea by *islandica* red knots, and then to examine how well these predictions hold up in the face of data.